-Herbicide active ingredients, chemical family, mechanism of action and group number must conform to the WSSA-Herbicide Site of Action Classification List (http://wssa.net/wssa/weed/herbicides/).
+Herbicide active ingredients, chemical family, mechanism of action must conform to the WSSA-Herbicide Site of Action Classification List (http://wssa.net/wssa/weed/herbicides/).

 Herbicide Identification is scored as an individual event worth 100 points per person and as a team event (up to 300 points for the team).